sylvandb/gruvin9x/trunk/pcbv4/readme.txt

 = Todo =
 ========

-* Move component labels about for the silkscreen, but first I am going to get a look at a V2.14 board.
+* Move component labels about for the silkscreen.

 * Copper pour.